-The constellation can be found by looking for the "sickle" starting at the Regulus (Alpha Leonis) star.
+The constellation can be found by looking for the head of the lion, or the "sickle," starting at the Regulus (Alpha Leonis) star.
 Regulus, Al Jabbah, and Algieba, together with the fainter stars ζ Leo (Adhafera), μ Leo (Ras Elased Borealis), and ε Leo (Ras Elased Australis), constitute the sickle.

 There are a number of luminous galaxies within Leo, including the Leo triplet of M66, M65 and NGC 3628.
 The Leo Ring, a cloud of hydrogen and helium gas, orbits of two dwarf galaxies.